JimLi999/CS2021/README.md

 # CS2021
-this is a little note or homework for Information Enginering lessons
+this is a little notes or homeworks for courses